awsdocs/amazon-emr-release-guide/doc_source/emr-spark-rapids.md

 # Using the Nvidia Spark\-RAPIDS Accelerator for Spark<a name="emr-spark-rapids"></a>

-With Amazon EMR release version 6\.2\.0 and later, you can use Nvidia’s [RAPIDS](https://nvidia.github.io/spark-rapids/) Accelerator for Apache Spark plugin to accelerate Spark using EC2 graphics processing unit \(GPU\) instance types\.
+With Amazon EMR release version 6\.2\.0 and later, you can use Nvidia's [RAPIDS](https://nvidia.github.io/spark-rapids/) Accelerator for Apache Spark plugin to accelerate Spark using EC2 graphics processing unit \(GPU\) instance types\.
 Rapids Accelerator will GPU\-accelerate your Apache Spark 3\.0 data science pipelines without code changes and speed up data processing and model training, while substantially lowering infrastructure costs\.

 The following sections guide you through configuring your EMR cluster to use the Spark\-RAPIDS Plugin for Spark\.

-## Choose Instance Types<a name="emr-spark-rapids-instancetypes"></a>
+## Choose instance types<a name="emr-spark-rapids-instancetypes"></a>

-To use the Nvidia Spark\-RAPIDS plugin for Spark, the core and task instance groups must use EC2 GPU instance types that meet the [Hardware Requirements](https://nvidia.github.io/spark-rapids/) of Spark\-RAPIDS\.
-To view a complete list of EMR supported GPU instance types, please see [Supported Instance Types](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-supported-instance-types.html) in the *Amazon EMR Management Guide*\.
+To use the Nvidia Spark\-RAPIDS plugin for Spark, the core and task instance groups must use EC2 GPU instance types that meet the [Hardware requirements](https://nvidia.github.io/spark-rapids/) of Spark\-RAPIDS\.
+To view a complete list of EMR supported GPU instance types, please see [Supported instance types](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-supported-instance-types.html) in the *Amazon EMR Management Guide*\.
 Instance type for the master instance group can be either GPU or non\-GPU types, but ARM instance types aren't supported\.

-## Set Up Application Configurations for Your Cluster<a name="emr-spark-rapids-appconfig"></a>
+## Set up application configurations for your cluster<a name="emr-spark-rapids-appconfig"></a>

 **1\.
 Enable Amazon EMR to install the plugins on your new cluster**